iStuffs/panizza/readme.md

 # panizza

-Panizza is Zurb panini with a little savor twist.
+Panizza is Zurb's panini with a little savor twist.
-Panizza is a minimalist boilerplate for using zurb panini.
+Panizza is a minimalist boilerplate for using zurb panini templating system.

 ## What you get

--   panini templating (based on handelbars with yaml front matter)
+-   Panini templating (based on handelbars with yaml front matter).
--   gulp automation for compiling the templates
+-   Gulp automation for compiling the templates and assets.
+-   A starter boiler plate with [bourbon](https://www.bourbon.io/), [animate](https://daneden.github.io/animate.css/), [normalize](https://necolas.github.io/normalize.css/) or [reboot](https://getbootstrap.com/docs/4.1/content/reboot/).